SurajCheema/PickASpace/README.md

 ## Conclusion

 By following these steps, you should be able to clone the repository and run the project successfully.
-If you encounter any issues, refer to the project's documentation or contact me by email ssc26.
+If you encounter any issues, refer to the project's documentation or contact me by email at `ssc26@student.le.ac.uk`.
-+++